XPRNetwork/proton-web-sdk/README.md

 **linkOptions:**
  - **endpoints** – type array – required – an array of endpoints that an SDK will address to.
 ​
-> Only one endpoint is required but if more of them exist, they will be addressed in descending order if previous one is unavailable
+    > Only one endpoint is required.
+If more are provided, the SDK will use them as failover targets.
-​
+    ​> The SDK is able to automatically differentiate Mainnet and Testnet from the url

  - **chainId** – type string – optional – an Id or a PSR chain name to which the SDK being connected to.
 If not specified – it is automatically fetched by the JsonRpc from the endpoint provided.
 ​
  - **Storage** – type LinkStorage – optional – if not specified, the new Storage is automatically created.
 In order to customize Storage, you should provide a custom LinkStorage interface with type specifications inside.